UofL seeks to provide ever greater access to local, healthy, and sustainably produced food.

 Professor farms year-round to ‘make a difference’ (The Louisville Cardinal, Jan.
 8, 2016)

 L is for Local!
 Look for this icon around campus to be sure you're getting the freshest, most local option of the day!

-Local Purchasing: We support local farms and businesses, with roughly 20% of all food purchases sourced from within 250 miles of campus, including produce, dairy, meats, breads and baked goods.
-In the second half of 2011, 21.7% was sourced locally.
-Explore the map of where UofL Dining food comes from!
-The new Bluegrass Greens station at The Ville Grill serves local food only!
+Local Purchasing: We support local farms and businesses, with a contractual requirement that at least 15% of all food purchases be sourced from within 250 miles of campus, including produce, dairy, meats, breads and baked goods.
+We continue to exceed that minimum and increase our local purchasing.

 Food Waste Composting: In 2010, we began a pilot pre-consumer food waste composting program in our main campus kitchens.
 Over 1000 pounds of kitchen waste was collected by volunteers and composted on campus each week, turning a waste product into valuable organic fertilizer for the campus vegetable garden and landscaping.
 In 2012, we went full-scale and now send as much as 6000 pounds/week of both pre- and post-consumer food waste to a composting facility in southern Indiana.
 Learn more here.

 - Trayless, Non-disposable Dining: We offer trayless dining with real plates, glasses, and silverware at The Ville Grill, our all-you-care-to-eat dining hall at 3rd & Brandeis, open to all students, employees and the public.
 This helps to reduce the amount of trash produced and food wasted (our eyes are often bigger than our stomachs!), as well as the resources that would be used to wash the trays.